Gorilla Tag: Reception

+Critical reception

 PC Gamer wrote that its "deceptively simple" gameplay was the main appealing aspect of the game, with movement controls that were "easy to toy with but tricky to master."
 In 2021, Gorilla Tag was awarded "Best Competitive Multiplayer" by UploadVR, commenting on its innovation on tag and physical immersion not present in flatscreen games.
 Android Central described how the game experience was aided by "the physics-based simplicity" and how players can enjoy it if they endure the "poor" graphics and unwelcoming player behavior (toxicity).
 TechRadar praised the game's focus on simple fun over winning or losing, despite mentioning the potentially nauseating movement and describing how a game menu would be convenient for reporting or muting players.

 Popularity

 During its early access phase, Gorilla Tag reportedly reached 1.5 million lifetime players by the end of 2021 and 4.5 million by November 2022.
 By that month, it had surpassed Beat Saber in becoming the most user-reviewed game on the Quest Store, and in January 2023, it was listed as the store's most popular game.
 By June 2024, Gorilla Tag had amassed 10 million total users, 110 thousand reviews, and 90 thousand concurrent players.
 Average play session time approached 60 minutes and, according to developer David Yee, the game received three million monthly active users and one million daily active players.
 Gorilla Tag reportedly generated $26 million in lifetime revenue in January 2023 and $100 million in June 2024.

 The Another Axiom team stated that the game was not subject to any substantive direct marketing.
 It was publicized through word of mouth, particularly on social media such as TikTok, in which Gorilla Tag videos had accumulated 10 billion views by June 2024.
 Active communities also formed on YouTube, Reddit, and Discord.
 Mark Delaney of GameSpot commented that the game primarily attracted players roughly between 7 and 14 years of age and considered Gorilla Tag as the "preferred virtual hangout" of Generation Alpha.
 As reported by VentureBeat, the popularity led the Another Axiom team to allow over 100 people to help develop Gorilla Tag and update it every few weeks.

 An organized group was formed to create leagues with monetary prizes for players with the best performances.
 Other parts of the community were dedicated to modding the game; for instance, the Monke Map Loader add-on allows for loading custom locations inspired by real places and video game settings into Gorilla Tag.
-A large number of game clones have been released, which led VR platform SideQuest to decline further submissions of these types of games in 2022.
+A large number of game clones have been released, which led VR platform SideQuest to decline further Gorilla Tag clone submissions in 2022 and the Meta Horizon Store to delist dozens of them in 2025.
 Fan-made hoaxes akin to creepypastas were spread online surrounding players ("ghosts") that play eerie sounds or display hacking capabilities inside matches.